-Earth Day 2021 is just around the corner, and this week — Earth Week 2021 — The New School has an exciting lineup of virtual events focused on the changing climate, environmental justice, and more.
+Earth Day 2022 is just around the corner, and both this week and next, The New School has an exciting lineup of virtual events focused on the changing climate, environmental justice, and more.
 In addition to these events, we’ve also gathered resources from our community to help kick off the week.

 We hope you use the information below as a starting point to understanding and bettering the world around us, not just during Earth Week, but throughout the year.

-The New School’s Tishman Environment and Design Center shared a list of books to read this Earth Week (and throughout the year!).
-“We want to share some works to help understand the world we are living in and a more just world that we want to see,” TEDC says.
-Click here for their full list.
+The New School’s Tishman Environment and Design Center has a list of book recommendations perfect for Earth Week and beyond.
+“We wanted to share some works to help understand the world we are living in and a more just world that we want to see,” TEDC says.
+Click here to check out their Earth Week reading list.

 The Tishman Center serves as a nexus between academia and the environmental and social justice grassroots movements, with a specific focus on underserved communities.
 To learn more about their research, click here.